ahoymarcus/nextjs-myjs-tech-blog/articles/upgrading-debian-os-linux-administration-2024-02-03.md

 2. Determ how the upgrade process should proceed with the **Grub** installation.
   2.1.
 And here, the _nixCraft_ site suggests **keeping the local version currently installed**:

 _"Here is another example, about GRUB package.
 A new version (/tmp/grub.nSxPVErDRh) of the configuration file /etc/default/grub is available, but the version installed currently has been locally modified.
 What do you want to do about the modified configuration file grub?
 Again review all options carefully.
-I typically chose the “keep the local version currently installed”_ [How to upgrade Debian 11 to Debian 12 bookworm using CLI](https://www.cyberciti.biz/faq/update-upgrade-debian-11-to-debian-12-bookworm/)
+I typically chose the “keep the local version currently installed”_ [How to upgrade Debian 11 to Debian 12 bookworm using CLI - nixCraft](https://www.cyberciti.biz/faq/update-upgrade-debian-11-to-debian-12-bookworm/)

 Finally, the _nixCraft_ site stress about the importance of the second part of the upgrade, that is the full upgrade from the **step 6**: